Algorithm with variable coefficients for computing matrix inverses: Acknowledgement

 \section{Acknowledgement}

 The authors were financially supported by the Ministry Of Science, Technological Development and Innovation of the Republic of Serbia (Contracts No. 451-03-34/2026-03/200109, 451-03-47/2024-01).

-Second author is supported by the bilateral grant between Serbia and Germany no. 337-00-253/2023-05/14, by the Ministry Of Science, Technological Development and Innovation of the Republic of Serbia, and DAAD foundation (Germany).
+The fourth author is supported by the bilateral grant between Serbia and Germany no. 337-00-253/2023-05/14, by the Ministry Of Science, Technological Development, and Innovation of the Republic of Serbia, and the DAAD foundation (Germany).